 Next, try to determine what kind of candle your dog ate and how much of it was ingested.
 Some dogs will chew on candles but not swallow them, leaving behind a mess for you but saving their own tummies from feeling sick.
 Others will eat every last piece, even sometimes the wick and metal base.
 If your dog swallowed a long wick or a large metal base, then a vet visit is the best option.
 If you have any doubts about the toxicity of the candle, visit your vet immediately.
 Bring any remaining pieces of the candle and the packaging, if available.

 You should not induce vomiting unless your vet advises you to do so.
-This may cause more damage to your dog's upper GI tract.
+This may increase the risk for aspiration or damage to your dog's upper GI tract.

 If your dog has a decrease in appetite, lethargy, or vomiting, contact your vet right away.
 Do not give over-the-counter medications without first asking your vet for recommendations.
 Look for remnants of the candle in your dog's stool—it should pass within a few days.
 However, if a small amount was ingested, you may never see this pass.